antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a type of engine that uses a fuel like
+# An internal combustion engine is a machine that uses fuel and air to make a
-# gasoline to make power.
-Inside the engine, the fuel is mixed with air and then
+# special type of power.
+The engine takes the fuel and air and mixes them
-# is ignited by a spark.
-This makes a little explosion that pushes the pistons.
+# together in a special way.
+Then, it makes a little explosion that makes the
-# The pistons then move up and down and turn a shaft, which makes the car go!
+# pistons in the engine move.
+The pistons move up and down really fast, which
+# makes the engine turn around and make power.
+The power can be used to make a
+# car or truck go!
 ```

 Here is another example using a persona and two modifiers: